 Business banners range in size dramatically from small, tabletop displays to massive hanging banners.
 Most people are familiar with hanging banners that tend to be wide rectangles with grommets to assist with hanging, but this is not the only type of banner you can use for your business.
-You can also create taller, more narrow banners that stand up on their own with the help of a banner stand.
+You can also create taller, narrower banners that stand up with a banner stand.
 Additionally, some outdoor banners are mounted on the sides of light poles or on poles that extend out from your building’s exterior.

 Banners are typically made out of either a type of vinyl or fabric.
 The exact material should depend on where the banner is going to be installed — indoor or outdoor — and what you want it to look like.
 Some banners for companies are intended for short-term promotional messages, while others can be more permanent fixtures of your office.

 More permanent banner installations can be used to reinforce your branding throughout your office’s campus, both outside and inside.
 For example, you can add company banners that outline your core values to light poles around your parking lot.
 Inside, you can use a standing banner to welcome guests into the lobby.
-You can also backlight some banners for an extra touch of elegance and boldness for indoor banners.
+You can also use backlighting to give your indoor banners an extra touch of elegance and boldness.

 Some examples of temporary messages you can display using a banner include: